pbun206/qtai/README.md

 # or qtai ac "important urls"
 ```

-`qtai add-item` first argument is the key of the item.
-When you run the menu, it will show the key.
-The second argument is the value of the item.
-This value is what actually used in the runner.
-The last argument is the collection.
+Adding an item is more complicated.

 ```bash
 qtai add-item "qtai github" "https://github.com/pbun206/qtai" "important urls"
 # or qtai a qtai_github https://github.com/pbun206/qtai "important files"
 ```

+The first argument is the key of the item.
+When you run the menu, it will display this key.
+The second argument is the value of the item.
+This value is what actually used in the runner.
+The last argument is the collection where the item to be added.

 However, writing "important urls" is annoying to type.
 Autocomplete isn't a feature (at least yet) unfournately.
-However, if you only type part of it, qtai will guess or go into interactive mode to select between candidates.
+However, if you only type part of it, qtai will either guess it or go into interactive mode to select between candidates.

 ```bash
 $ qtai add-item "qtai github" "https://github.com/pbun206/qtai" in